-However, it does remove 95% of all contaminants and is NS/ANSI certified.
-It can remove all odors, herbicides, pesticides, industrial chemicals, sand, silt, sediment, rust, chlorine, and petrol chemicals from your water.
+However, it does remove 95% of all contaminants and is third-party tested to meet NS/ANSI standards.
+It can remove all odors, herbicides, pesticides, industrial chemicals, sand, silt, sediment, rust, and chlorine from your water.
 While it is designed to take up minimal countertop space, the height of the water filter can get in the way of some cabinets.

 The best thing about this is that it’s small and uses 10-inch CTO cartridges with two sizes of faucet adapters.
 There’s no water line installation, and it’s easy to clean.